Look at Our Courses: Beginners – Advanced –Certifications – About Us

 Planning – You learn how to assess a project situation and ask the right questions of management to clearly define what they want (the scope).
 You practice asking the right questions of management (role played by your instructor) on a case study project .
-You get immediate feedback and can redo anything you got wrong.

-Tracking – Your team starts their assignments and sends you status data each week.
+Tracking – Your case study team starts their assignments and sends you status data each week.
 Using that data, you update your schedule and analyze the variances.
 You plan for corrective action to get the project back on schedule.
-Your instructor will review your work and make suggestions.
-You revise it and resubmit.
-When your work is up to professional standards, you are ready to present it to the sponsor (role played by your instructor).
+When your instructor approves your work, you are ready to present it to the sponsor (role played by your instructor).